Report: Nearly 3,000 deaths in Puerto Rico linked to Maria

 The study also found that government emergency plans in place when Maria hit were not designed for hurricanes greater than a Category 1.
 Maria was a Category 4 with 154 mph winds.
 Damage was estimated at more than $100 billion.

-In addition, neither the Department of Public Safety nor the governor's communications office had any written crisis and emergency communication plans in place, researchers said.

-They made several recommendations, including that the government train doctors better on filling out death certificates and that it develop a policy for preparing for and responding to major emergencies.
+The researchers made several recommendations, including more emergency planning and government training for doctors on filling out death certificates.

-She added that she worries whether Puerto Rico, which is trying to restructure a portion of its more than $70 billion public debt amid a 12-year recession, can adopt any of the recommendations.
+She added that she has doubts whether Puerto Rico, which is trying to restructure a portion of its more than $70 billion public debt amid a 12-year recession, can adopt any of the recommendations.

 "I don't think they have the resources," she said.
 "That is a very critical issue."